makersacademy/chitter-challenge/README.md

 ## reflection

 I enjoyed this challenge and was able to do other tasks i had wanted to do such as using modules making better use of partials.
-However i still havent fully understood datamapper.
+However i still havent fully understood how to link tables desirably in datamapper.

 ## technologies